winglang/playground/apps/tour/src/tutorials/resource/bucket/04-tutorial.md

 }) as "Upload Files";
 ```

-After pasting this code, the simulator should show "Upload Files" function.
-Click on the funcition,
+After pasting this code, the simulator should show the "Upload Files"
+function.
+Click on the function, and the right-side panel should appear.
+Click
-the right side panel should be showing, click  invoke and go to the "origin" bucket to see the three files
+invoke, and go to the "origin" bucket to see the three files.

-### Copy files on creationg
+### Copy files on creation

 Use the following code to react to any file creation: